-B-1.1 Humidified Chamber - consisting of a glass desiccator of diameter not less than 30 cm saturated with water vapours at room temperature.
+B-1.1 Humidified Chamber — consisting of a glass desiccator of diameter not less than 30 cm saturated with water vapours at room temperature

 B-2 PROCEDURE

-[ CAUTION - Phosphine gas is highly poisonous.
+[ CAUTION — Phosphine gas is highly poisonous.
 Test shall be performed in a fume cupboard having a protective shield.]